Oriole Park at Camden Yards

 Home is where the heart is, and for your trip to Baltimore, you’ll want your heart (and the rest of you) to be close to the stadium.
 First off, it’s always nice to be close to the ballpark.
 And second, the best lodging options for a Camden Yards visit, in our opinion, are right near the stadium in the Inner Harbor.

-There are plenty of other options for where to stay in Baltimore, and even the furthest hotels are just a 20-30 minute walk to the stadium.
+There are plenty of other options for where to stay in Baltimore, and even the farthest hotels are just a 20- to 30-minute walk from the stadium.
 This chapter will help you choose the right place for you to stay in downtown Baltimore.

 Where Camden Yards is located